- by Jared

 Suppose if you’re an online content creator you’re going to get some nasty remarks throughout your way.

 I myself was just at the gym and I got a notification on my phone.
-So I read the notification which was a YouTube comment.
+So I read the notification which was a YouTube comment about intuitive eating.

 And I was shocked to read this person’s hatred for obese people.